Program Description

 TA Applications

 People who have participated in previous years of Code/Astro are welcome to apply as Teaching Assistants for the 2026 workshop.
-TAs are responsible for helping participants with computer set up prior to the workshop, answering questions during lessons, and mentoring project groups.
+TAs are responsible for helping participants with computer setup prior to the workshop, answering questions during lessons, and mentoring project groups.
 TAs can assist in person or virtually.
-In addition, we will also be looking for a couple “Local Liaison” TAs who work with a small group of remote participants at their home institution to bring them a more inclusive experience.
+In addition, we will also be looking for a couple of “Local Liaison” TAs who work with a small group of local participants at their home institution to bring them a more inclusive experience.

-TA applications for the summer 2026 workshop are now open at this link.
-Applications are due Feb 1, 2026
+TA applications for the summer 2026 workshop are now closed.